run-ai/docs/docs/Researcher/user-interface/workspaces/create/workspace-v2.md

    6. Select a *Volume persistency.
 8. Select a data source from the tiles.
 If your data source is not listed, use the *Search compute resources* box to find it.
 Press *New data source* to create a new data source if needed.
 9. In the *General* pane, add special settings for your workspace:
    1. Press *Auto-deletion* to delete the workspace automatically when it either completes or fails.
-You can configure the time in days, hours, minuets, and seconds.
+You can configure the timeframe in days, hours, minuets, and seconds.
    2. Press *Annotation* to a name and value to annotate the workspace.
 Repeat this step to add multiple annotations.
    3. Press *Label* to a name and value to label the workspace.
 Repeat this step to add multiple labels.
 10. Press *Create workspace*